The heartworm is a parasite that can grow to up to 35cm long and lives in the arteries and veins of the lung and heart chambers of dogs and cats.

 Heart failure is a common occurrence in infected cases.

-A rapid blood test is the best way to tell if your pet has heartworm disease and Southern Cross Vet can perform this test in house with a result in 10 minutes.
+A rapid blood test is the best way to determine heartworm symptoms in dogs.
+Southern Cross Vet can perform this test in house with a result in 10 minutes.

 We recommend that puppies start heartworm prevention from 12 weeks (3 months) of age.